-- Personal friendships are built on shared interest because the interest provides a foundation for getting to know the other person.
-Personal friends share their thoughts and feelings as well as experiences.
+- Personal friendships are built on shared interest because the interest provides a foundation for getting to know others.
+Personal friends share their thoughts, feelings, experiences while developing a sense of belonging.
 Once the friendship is built, children learn each other’s communication style, begin to stick up for each other, answer each other’s questions honestly, help each other when there is a need, and enjoy spending time together.

 - Communication is important because it gives children an avenue to express themselves and their ideas while learning from others in the same way.
 Communication involves the use of verbal and non-verbal skills to express oneself and understand others.
 It requires clear speech and body language, facial expressions and gestures.

 - Assertiveness: Children benefit from training that emphasizes the importance of assertiveness.
 Assertive behavior improves learning potential because assertive students are more likely to ask questions, take responsibility for their choices and decisions, and gain leadership experience.

 - Personal Responsibility means understanding your role as a teammate and friend.
 It is accepting the responsibility for one’s own words and actions.
 It is also important to hold oneself accountable for mistakes, errors, or short-comings when they arise.

 - Leadership: when a person develops a strong sense of personal responsibility, it is natural for leadership traits to develop as well.
 Children who develop the confidence of a leader will benefit throughout their lifetime.

 - Team Learning: keeping up with and learning the lessons embedded in the curriculum is crucial.
 Learning as part of a team allows children to ﬁt in more comfortably with their family, friends, and communities.
 The ability to be a strong collaborative partner or teammate opens doors that allow young people to be all that they want to be in the world.